A Review of Neural Networks in Precipitation Prediction: Literature Survey

-While Numerical Weather Prediction (NWP), initiated in the mid-20th century, relies on solving the physical equations governing atmospheric dynamics, its limitations---especially in short-range or local-scale forecasts---prompted the development of statistical post-processing methods.
-In 1972, Harry R. Glahn and Dale A. Lowryit introduced Model Output Statistics (MOS) with screening regression into weather forecasting, specifically, probability of Precipitation (PoP)\cite{Harry1972}.
-They denoted a predictand $\hat{Y}$ as a linear combination of independent predictors, named $X_0$ to $X_k$:
+Modern meteorology changed to a deterministic framework as the governing equations of fluid motion and thermodynamics were formalized into NWP.
+The first NWP utilized the barotropic vorticity equation, treating the atmosphere as a single and uniform layer\cite{Charney01011950}.
+Later, many multi-level primitive equation models were introduced into operations.
+But early NWP systems struggled with short-term and highly localized forecasts, so researchers developed statistical post-processing methods to improve it\cite{Murphy1988}.
+In 1972, Harry R. Glahn and Dale A. Lowryit introduced Model Output Statistics (MOS) with screening regression into weather forecasting, specifically, Probability of Precipitation (PoP)\cite{Harry1972}.
+By linearly combining a series of independent predictors, named $X_0$ to $X_k$, they denoted a predictand $\hat{Y}$ as:

-Where $a_i$ is called the coefficients.
-Then, they applied root mean square error (RMSE) on dependent sample of size $n$ to determine the goodness of the equation for estimation.

-By leveraging screening regression, which iteratively selecting a parsimonious subset that minimizes estimation error, they derived a statistically optimized equation that translated NWP-derived predictors.
+where $a_i$ is called the coefficient.
+Then, they applied root mean square error (RMSE) on dependent samples of size $n$ to determine the goodness of the equation for estimation.
+By leveraging screening regression, which iteratively selects a parsimonious subset minimizing estimated error, they derived a statistically optimized equation that translated NWP-derived predictors.
 This method significantly outperformed climatological and persistence-based forecasts, and also addressed key limitations of raw model outputs by accounting for systematic biases and local climatological characteristics.
-In 1990, Jan John and Josef \v{S}tekl expanded their framework into nonlinear adaptive regression predictors, based on singular value decomposition (SVD)\cite{John1990}.
-In this adaptive framework, SVD serves both as a numerical stabilizer and an implicit screening mechanism, effectively filtering out low-information components (e.g., redundant predictors) while preserving the signal-bearing directions in the data.
-While adaptive regression for temperature showed promise, Singular Value Decomposition (SVD) was soon applied specifically to precipitation prediction.
+In 1990, Jan John and Josef \v{S}tekl expanded this method into nonlinear adaptive regression predictors, based on singular value decomposition (SVD)\cite{John1990}.
+In their setup, SVD acted as a stabilizer and a smart filter.
+It automatically removed useless and repetitive data while keeping the meaningful patterns.
+Since adaptive regression for temperature showed promise, SVD was soon applied to precipitation prediction.
 For example, Liu developed a forecast model by applying a lagged SVD between soil moisture fields and subsequent monthly--seasonal precipitation\cite{Liu2003}.
-The approach yielded skillful regional precipitation forecasts, underpinning the utility of SVD methods for dynamically informed, data-driven rainfall prediction.
-The success of these early approaches underscored the value of combining physical model outputs with data-driven statistical corrections---a philosophy that laid the foundation for modern ensemble post-processing and machine learning-based forecasting techniques.
+This model effectively predicted regional precipitation, highlighting the practicality of SVD in dynamic information-driven rainfall prediction.